robnascimento/robnascimento/README.md

 - ✍🏽 I enjoy solving Math and Logic Puzzles, and I'm fascinated with the applications of Data Science, Machine Learning, and Deep Learning to Finance

-- 🌱 I’m currently learning ML/PL
+- 🌱 I’m currently learning DL

 - 👯 I’m open to collaborating with any project facing DS/ML/DL 💪🏼